DNS-OARC/dns-metrics/README.md

 A JSON schema to define DNS metrics that tools can use to generate compatible JSON metrics and statistics.

+## Documentation

+[Documentation](SCHEMA.md) is generated automatically with [wetzel](https://www.npmjs.com/package/wetzel)
+but please note that it does not handle everything correctly, for example the oneOf `"type": "..."` is currently not displayed correctly.

 ## Test

 ```